skroutz/downloader/README.md

 If no backends are given the Notifier will throw an error and exit with a non-zero code.
 If you want to enable the http backend add the `http` key along with its `timeout` value.
 If you want to enable the kafka backend add the `kafka` key along with your desired configuration.
+If you want to enable the sqs backend add the `sqs` key along with its `region` value.

 #### Storage backend
 Downloader is able to store files on an AWS S3 bucket instead of a filesystem.
 This is possible by providing a